 He's now a Discredited Meme, so you can safely say "Candle Jack" without getting caught.
 Ohh, you deserved that one.

 - Bedsheet Ghost: Well, he wears the sheet at least.
 Whether or not he's actually a ghost is debateable.

 - The Dreaded: Well, he is the Boogieman.
 He's even scarier than Sinbad getting another TV show.

-- Flight: Most of his screen-time sees him levitating.
+- Power Floats: Most of his screen-time sees him levitating.
 Also applies to his rope and the victims he ties up with it, conveniently.

 - Gone Horribly Right: His debut episode sees him capturing more victims than he knows what to do with.

 - Gonna Need More X: He needs more rope from all the kidnappings.

 - Light Is Not Good: His most iconic attributes are a candle and his glowing white eyes.

 - Nothing Is Scarier: It's never explained where he takes children after they say his name.
 That doesn't stop them from screaming in terror whenever he shows up.